BJerdon/university-web-application/README.md

 Use AWS to build and deploy a virtual network and web application host.
 + Create a VPC which extends over two Availability Zones.
 + Configure an Application Load Balancer help us manage incoming traffic and to function as an endpoint for our VPC.
-+ Implement an EC2 Auto Scaling group to lauch and scale EC2 instances which will be used to host the univserity Web Application.
++ Implement an EC2 Auto Scaling group to lauch and scale EC2 instances which will be used to host the univserity web application.

 ## Phase 1